WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/shared-concepts.md

 ```

+#### Changes since 10.7.0

+Since Enterprise Server 10.7.0 the PublicationInfo and FeatureAccess list can also be requested via specific API calls.
+The WflGetPublications service can be used to get the PublicationInfo objects and the WflGetAuthorizations service can
+be used to get the FeatureProfile objects.
+For backwards compatibility the information is also returned in the
+LogOnResponse when requested.

 ### Disabling GUI items

 For user convenience, the client application GUI can be enhanced by hiding/disabling operations that are expected to